savsgio/atreugo/README.md

 ![](https://raw.githubusercontent.com/smallnest/go-web-framework-benchmark/master/benchmark.png)

-- Concurrency Test (allocations): In 30 ms processing time, the tets result for 100, 1000, 5000 clients is:
+- Concurrency Test (allocations): In 30 ms processing time, the test result for 100, 1000, 5000 clients is:

 \* _Smaller is better_